isaacholt100/isaacholt/public/maths-notes/year-3/crypto/crypto.typ

 - *Converting letters to numbers*: treat letters as integers modulo $26$, with $A = 1$, $Z = 0 equiv 26 thick (mod 26)$.
 Treat string of text as vector of integers modulo $26$.
 - *Symmetric key cipher*: one in which encryption and decryption keys are equal.
 - *Key size*: $log_2 ("number of possible keys")$.
 - Caesar cipher is a *substitution cipher*.
 A stronger substitution cipher is this: key is permutation of ${a, ..., z}$.
-But vulnerable to plaintext attacks and ciphertext-only attacks, since different letters (and letter pairs) occur with different frequencies in English.
+But vulnerable to known-plaintext attacks and ciphertext-only attacks, since different letters (and letter pairs) occur with different frequencies in English.
 - *One-time pad*: key is uniformly, independently random sequence of integers $mod 26$, $(k_1, k_2, ...)$, known to sender and receiver.
 If message is $(m_1, m_2, ..., m_r)$ then ciphertext is $(c_1, c_2, ..., c_r) = (k_1 + m_1, k_2 + m_2, ..., k_r + m_r)$.
 To decrypt the ciphertext, $m_i = c_i - k_i$.
 Once $(k_1, ..., k_r)$ have been used, they must never be used again.
     - One-time pad is information-theoretically secure against ciphertext-only attack: $PP(M = m | C = c) = PP(M = m)$.
     - Disadvantage is keys must never be reused, so must be as long as message.